raydog/uglier/README.md

 "Features" include:
 - Supports most Javascript features supported by Babylon.
 Also supports many Flow types.
 - Convenient globbing features make it easy to overhaul an entire repo.
 - All comments are removed.
-Why would anyone spend precious bytes of storage on code that doesn't *DO* anything?
+I mean, why would anyone spend precious bytes of storage on code that doesn't *DO* anything?
 - Several formatting features (like the number of spaces when indenting or the target characters per line) are determined by a hash of the file's AST structure.
 So minor changes (variable names, comments, spacing) won't change anything.
 But adding another variable would cause the whole file to update.
+Take that, git blame!

 ## Making Bad Decisions (AKA: Installing)